 Table of Contents

 Conserved DNA sequences allow researchers to gain understanding of the essential genes and proteins that organisms share.
-Knowing how genes relate to biological systems allows scientists to key in on their specific properties and thus exploit the differences between organisms.
+Knowing how genes relate to biological systems allow scientists to key in on their specific properties and thus exploit the differences between organisms.
 This is very important as it offers innovative approaches for combating pathogens.
 Understanding the evolutionary relationships between two organisms is essential in creating a coordinated attack against infection.